Hector Martignon: Film and theater

 Martignon wrote the scores for one feature film, Septimo Cielo, a short for HBO, From Dusk till Dawn and for two plays for Repertorio Español in New York, Ana en el Trópico and award-winning Cita a Ciegas.
 He performed all piano parts for Eat Drink Man Woman, an Oscar-nominated film by Ang Lee, arranging and producing some of the cuts.
 His Broadway experience as pianist, arranger, assistant director and musical director is extensive and includes productions such as The Capeman, Chronicle of a Death Foretold at Lincoln Center, The Mambo Kings and Selena Forever.
 Between 2018 and 2019, Martignon toured 10 cities in Cuba, Europe and China as musical director and pianist of the Cuban Musical Carmen la Cubana, written and directed by British director Christopher Renshaw based on Bizet's opera Carmen.

 Teaching

 Alongside his performing career, Martignon has been actively engaged in the musical training of young generations, teaching Jazz Composition at the Hochschule für Musik und Theater München, and at the Ludwigsburg University of Education, in Germany.
 In 2017 Martignon was the piano instructor at the yearly Jazz is Back Summer Festival in Groznjan, Croatia.
 He has conducted master classes at Berklee College of Music, the Sunderman Conservatory at Gettysburg College; the Geneva Conservatory; EJMA, the Jazz department of the Lausanne Conservatory, in Switzerland; and at Tokyo University.

 Since January 2020 he teaches theory, history and Jazz composition at the department of music at Hofstra University.

 Publications

 Martignon wrote the Salsa Piano Book, commissioned and published by Hal Leonard.
-Beside for his own albums, he was commissioned to write liner notes for releases by Chris Bergson, Eddie Martinez, Nelson Riveros and Andrés Cuadros de Bejar.
+Apart from his own albums, he was commissioned to write liner notes for releases by Chris Bergson, Eddie Martinez, Nelson Riveros and Andrés Cuadros de Bejar.